navuniverse/spring-aws-store/README.md

 1. You have to create three environment variable for your AWS Credentials -

   a.
-AWS_DEV_ACCESS_KEY - Access Key of your AWS Acccount where Parameter Config is Stored
+AWS_ACCESS_KEY - Access Key of your AWS Acccount where Parameter Config is Stored

   b.
-AWS_DEV_SECRET_KEY - Secret Key of your AWS Acccount where Parameter Config is Stored
+AWS_SECRET_KEY - Secret Key of your AWS Acccount where Parameter Config is Stored

   c.
-AWS_DEV_REGION - Region of your AWS Acccount where Parameter Config is Stored
+AWS_REGION - Region of your AWS Acccount where Parameter Config is Stored

 2. You must create Parameter /config/awsstore/hello in your AWS.
 3. Run the application as Spring Boot and open swagger at http://localhost:8083/awsstore/swagger-ui.html in order to verify and test the integration.